 Tranche 3 had a vesting/exercise date of 19 December 2010 and an expiry date of 19 December 2011.
-No shares have been issued from the exercise of these options.
+This tranche has now expired.
+No shares were issued from the exercise of these options.

 2 2010 Directors and Employees Options